gregoriLima/robots-manager/README.md

 # robots-manager
 A web application that manage inclusion of new robots in a company with MVC pattern using Java Servlets, JSP and MongoDB.

-### Advanced parallel and concurrent programmimg in java
+### Implemented in Java following the MVC architectural pattern, organized in layers, based on how Spring MVC works

 - MVC
 - Java 14